 The modern A-frame home was inspired by architect R.M.
 Schindler's design for a client, which was erected as a cabin in Lake Arrowhead, California in 1934.
 Two decades later, postmodern America was gobsmacked by the effortless cool of Andrew Geller's Sagaponack, New York design of an A-frame beach vacation home.
 With that, Americans fell in love with the look and the seeming ease of building this simple, clean structure.

 Easy it was – so easy that companies sold plans big and small, and 65 years ago, Lindal Cedar Homes took it in a new direction, offering a patented A-frame chalet construction kit.
-Of course, the downside of modular homes is that what was once a shockingly innovative and clean design seemed omnipresent and no longer original as it dominated ski villages and lakeside resorts.
+Of course, the downside of popularized designs is that what was once a shockingly innovative and clean design became seemingly omnipresent and no longer original as it dominated ski villages and lakeside resorts.

 Upsides of A-Frames

 A-frame homes are easily scalable.
 Recently, Country Living Magazine featured a couple who managed to design a gorgeous 80-square-foot guest house for just $700.
-Grand, jaw-dropping A-frame homes are possible too, with multiple floors and cathedral-like pitched windows with their typical open floor plan.
+Grand, jaw-dropping A-frame homes are possible too, with multiple floors and cathedral-like pitched windows and open floor plans.
 It's easy to install a wall of windows at the front of an A-frame house.
-Angled right to capitalize on the sun's trajectory, it can be a bright, beautiful, open space to inhabit.
+Angled to capitalize on the sun's trajectory, it can be a bright, beautiful, open space to inhabit.

-It's still easy to build It's a breeze to buy plans or even a prefab kit for building your own A-frame, whether you're doing a tiny home or building a large, spacious vacation retreat.
+It's relatively easy to build an A-frame, and it's a breeze to buy plans or even a prefab kit for building your own home, whether you're doing a tiny home or building a large, spacious vacation retreat.
 Such plans and scalable designs make it an affordable, popular home style even now.

 The Downsides of A-Frames

 Those steep, pitched roofs are both the blessing and the curse of the A-frame.
-They're brilliant at shunting heavy snowfalls, especially with metal roofs, which is why no form better epitomizes the shape of a ski chalet, and they also buffet wind well on seasides.
+They're brilliant at shunting heavy snowfalls, especially with metal roofs, which is why no form better epitomizes the shape of a ski chalet, and they also brace against ocean winds well on seaside homes.
 However, all that roof surface can be an energy sieve if it's not well-insulated and properly clad.
 Plus, it's an expensive roof to replace when that time comes.

 Another frustration that comes with those pitched roofs is the obvious sloped interior walls they create.
 This makes it tough to decorate.
 How do you hang artwork or position furniture to best capitalize on those angled walls?
 How much do you lose when comparing vertical living space to the actual floor plans, and is that a cost-effective form of architecture as land and homes get ever more expensive?

-Layout problems aside, the reality is that with their ever-updating form and style, the A-frame home is going nowhere fast.
+Layout problems aside, the reality is that with its ever-updating form and style, the A-frame home isn't going away anytime soon.